-Taking a highly interdisciplinary approach, our research employs a combination of theoretical, numerical and experimental approaches to understand the fundamental mechanics and physics of materials and phenomena emerged in engineering and natural world and to design new materials and structures capable of extraordinary functions with advacanced technologies.
-Our current research includes the following three research thrusts: mechanics of soft materials & nanomaterials, design and fabrication of flexible/stretchable/printed electronics and biomedical devices, as well as multiscale and multifield analysis and 3D/4D printing of advanced materials.
+Taking a highly interdisciplinary approach, our group employ a combination of theoretical, numerical and experimental approaches to study the fundamental mechanics and physics of materials and phenomena encountered in nature and engineering process, and to invent novel materials, electronics, and machines capable of extraordinary functions with advanced technologies.
+Our current research includes the following three research thrusts: 1) mechanics of soft materials & soft machines, 2) design and fabrication of flexible/stretchable/printed electronics, and 3) 3D/4D printing of multifunctional materials.

 Soft Materials & Soft Machines

 Most biological materials (e.g. muscle, tendon, membrane, nerves) and many man-made materials (e.g. polymer, elastomer, hydrogel) are ‘soft’: i.e. elastic and easily deformed.
 Compared with ‘hard’ materials (e.g. steel, concrete, carbon nanotube), soft materials are usually capable of nonlinear and large deformation and can even response to external stimuli, such as mechanical force, temperature, light, or electrical field.
 These unique properties offer opportunities for discovery and invention that could lead to breakthroughs in engineering and technology.
 Understanding the properties and mechanism of soft materials is of paramount importance to fully utilize and integrate them with hard materials into functional machines for a variety of novel applications, such as actuators, energy-harvesters, tunable lenses, artificial muscles, drug delivery, wearable electronics and soft robotics.